Relm4/blog/content/posts/announcing_relm4_v0.5/index.md

 We highly appreciate feedback and contributions to Relm4.
 In the name of all members of the Relm4 organization I thank those who helped with this release:

-+ [Andy Russell](https://github.com/euclio) for his continuous effort to improve Relm4
++ [Andy Russell](https://github.com/euclio) for his continuous effort to improve Relm4.
-+ [Eduardo Flores](https://github.com/edfloreshz) for his longstanding contributions to Relm4 and his work on Relm4 snippets
++ [Eduardo Flores](https://github.com/edfloreshz) for his longstanding contributions to Relm4 and his work on Relm4 snippets.
-+ [Pentamassiv](https://github.com/pentamassiv) for working on Relm4 and gtk-rs to bring our docs to docs.rs
++ [Pentamassiv](https://github.com/pentamassiv) for working on Relm4 and gtk-rs to bring our docs to docs.rs.
-+ [Maksym Shcherbak](https://github.com/MaksymShcherbak) for many improvements, especially to our examples
++ [Maksym Shcherbak](https://github.com/MaksymShcherbak) for many improvements, especially to our examples.
 + [Tronta](https://github.com/tronta) for contributing many book improvements.
-+ [Sashin Exists](https://github.com/sashinexists) for implementing several useful methods for `FactoryVecDeque`
++ [Sashin Exists](https://github.com/sashinexists) for implementing several useful methods for `FactoryVecDeque`.
 + Everyone else who contributed or gave feedback.
 + The whole gtk-rs team for providing awesome Rust bindings for GTK.